-The project site is located within the Mead Valley Area Plan of the MSHCP within Criteria Cell 2529 that contributes to the assembly of Proposed Noncontiguous Habitat Block 4 (refer to Exhibit 7, MSHCP Criteria Area, in Attachment A).
-Additionally, the project site is only located within the designated survey area for burrowing owl as depicted in Figure 6-4 within Section 6.3.2 of the MSHCP.
+The project site is located within the Mead Valley Area Plan of the MSHCP (refer to Exhibit 7, MSHCP Criteria Area, in Attachment A).
+Additionally, the project site is only located within the designated survey area for burrowing owl as depicted in Figures 6-4 within Section 6.3.2 of the MSHCP.

-Amphibian

-Burrowing Owls

-Not in an amphibian survey area
+- Amphibian Not in an amphibian survey area

-Burrowing Owl Survey Area
+- Burrowing Owls Burrowing Owl Survey Area

-• Criteria Area Species Not in a criteria area species survey area
+- Criteria Area Species Not in a criteria area species survey area

-Mammals Not in a mammal survey area
+- Mammals Not in a mammal survey area

-Narrow Endemic Plants Not in a narrow endemic plant survey area
+- Narrow Endemic Plants Not in a narrow endemic plant survey area

 Additionally, the project site is only located within the designated survey area for burrowing owl.
-The County is a permittee under the MSHCP and, while the project is not specifically identified as a Covered Activity in the MSHCP, under Section 7.3.1, Public and Private Development Consistent with MSHCP

-Criteria, public and private development within the Criteria Area that is determined to be consistent with the Criteria is considered a Covered Activity.
+The County is a permittee under the MSHCP and, while the project is not specifically identified as a Covered Activity in the MSHCP, under Section 7.3.1, Public and Private Development Consistent with MSHCP Criteria, public and private development within the Criteria Area that is determined to be consistent with the Criteria is considered a Covered Activity.
 As such, to achieve coverage, the project must be consistent with the following policies of the MSHCP: